 Study of approaches for defining, analyzing, and resolving complex strategic problems facing a profit and not-for-profit organization.
-Should be taken during the last two semesters of the program and after completion of most of the upper-level required courses.
+Prerequisites: Admission to the MBA program.
+The course should be taken during the last two semesters of the MBA program after completion of most of the upper-level required courses.